Voltage: 230V, Frequency: 50Hz

 Arrival and departure transfers

 Arrival Transfer: If you have booked an arrival transfer for your holiday in Bhutan, you will find your driver waiting for you at Paro International Airport.
-He or she will be wearing a Travel Indochina t-shirt and carrying a Travel Indochina signboard with your name on it.
+He or she will be wearing an Insider Journeys t-shirt and carrying an Insider Journeys signboard with your name on it.

 Road: Road travel is the only way to get around Bhutan.
 There is no domestic flight service and no trains.
 Due to the mountainous terrain, roads in Bhutan are quite winding and not suitable for large buses.
 Instead, you will travel in comfortable minivans or minibuses.
 Taxis are available in Thimpu and Paro but not generally in other areas.